-- All students who are Examplify users will have received their ExamSoft password by email.
-Use this password to download to your personal computer the Examplify software and your exam answer files specific to your April 2020 exams.
+- All students who are Examplify users will be emailed their ExamSoft password.
+Use this password to download to your personal computer the Examplify software and your exam answer files specific to your Summer 2020 exams.

 - Students are required to monitor their own time for writing exams.
+Students should set an alarm on their computer or on their phone to provide the necessary reminders.
 Examplify will not “time out” or shut down when you have come to the end of your time, but Academic Services staff can see the times that each student starts and stops typing in Examplify and will be monitoring it carefully, and students must stop typing/writing at the end of the exam time.
 Any misuse or abuse of timelines during exams may constitute Academic Misconduct.

-- Once the time allocated to your exam (as specified on the coversheet on the exam questions on Canvas) has elapsed, students must upload their exam answer file from Examplify.
-For more details, see Part IX: Steps for Writing Remote Exams of the Rules and Procedures for taking Remote April 2020 Exams.
+- Once the time allocated to your exam (as specified on the exam coversheet on Canvas) has elapsed, students must upload their exam answer file in Examplify.
+For more details, see Part IX: Steps for Writing Remote Exams of the Rules and Procedures for taking Remote Summer 2020 Exams.